Endometrial ablation: Preparation and planning

 Before undergoing endometrial ablation, patients will go through a pre-procedure evaluation and risk assessment.
-Components of this often include informed consent, anesthesia evaluation, and a pregnancy test (as current pregnancy is a contraindication to the procedure).
+Components of this often include informed consent, anesthesia evaluation, and a pregnancy test.
+A preliminary check for pregnancy and cancer is required before undergoing this procedure.
 All patients will undergo endometrial sampling to test for endometrial carcinoma, as this is an absolute contraindication to endometrial ablation.
-Some patients may also require further assessment of the uterus through hysteroscopy or saline infusion sonohysterography, and/or removal of any current IUD.
+Any intrauterine devices like IUDs must be removed.
+An examination of the uterus via ultrasound or hysteroscopy is typical.
+Some patients may also require further assessment of the uterus through hysteroscopy or saline infusion sonohysterography.
 Depending on the treatment that is chosen, endometrial ablation is sometimes conducted after treatment with hormones, such as norethisterone or Lupron to reduce the thickness of the endometrium.
+Patients may discuss options regarding pain management with their medical provider.
+The procedure can last between 5 and 20 minutes, depending on the technique used.

 Procedure

 Endometrial ablation may be done in-office or in an operating room.
 The procedure begins with cervical dilation, which temporarily stretches the cervix to make room for the ablation instruments and/or hysteroscope to enter the uterus.
 Dilation can be induced medically with pharmacologic agents, or mechanically with a series of metal tools of increasing diameter.
 After sufficient dilation, the ablation instrument is introduced into the uterine cavity, which is used to partially or fully destroy the endometrial lining.
 A hysteroscope may be used to assist in visualization of this process and/or ensure that final results are adequate.

 The technique utilized to remove or destroy the endometrium varies with endometrial ablation operations.
 Options consist of: